 Three times we see The Coronation of Napoleon as a backdrop to such spiraling choreography, a line of dancers corkscrew their hips as well as torsos and limbs, along the axes of their spines.
 Their gyrations combine circular and linear motions.
 In front of this particular painting, the spiral choreography reconciles the repetition of coronations throughout history with the singularity of Queen Bey’s own position below the painted crown: “can’t be toppin’ my reign.”

 In another thrice-repeated spiral choreography, an undulating helix is formed by a line of dancers’ swaying heads, positioned from nearest to the camera moving back and up along a staircase toward the headless statue of the goddess Nike (Winged Victory of Samothrace).
-Nike is the personification of that moment in time when the scales of victory sway to one or another side; frequently depicted with a lyre, Nike “makes all things obey her tune.”
+Nike is the personification of that “numinous moment” when the scales of victory sway to one or another side; frequently depicted with a lyre, Nike “makes all things obey her tune.”
 The swaying helix choreography reconciles the anonymous repetition of female and Black victory and loss throughout history, together with the singular embodiment of this mythic cycle in Nike.
 The diagonal orientation of the helix along the stairs bridges heaven and earth.
 Positioning the Nike sculpture at the top of the helix contrasts the enduring immobility of the white material past (essence of the Louvre) with the transitory dance of the Black living present.
 Whatever reconciliation it might achieve, it produces a spiraling “apeshit” trance.

-The alternation of contrasts, such as between steady groove and ambiguous floating time, is as provocative as it is complimentary.
+The alternation of contrasts, such as between steady groove and ambiguous floating time, is as provocative as it is complementary.

-The opening of the music video features thirty-eight seconds of unpredictable temporal interaction between bells, sirens, and footsteps, before delivering the grounded pulse of the berimbau.
+The opening of the music video features thirty-eight seconds of unpredictable temporal interaction among bells, sirens, and footsteps, before delivering the grounded pulse of the berimbau.
 It takes twenty-five more seconds before the bass drops (at 1:03).
-But only seventy two seconds later (at 2:15), it’s floating again…
+But only seventy two seconds later (at 2:15), it’s floating again . . .

-…the groove abruptly stops and we’re left watching a montage of shots sweeping across passive, motionless environments.
-Instead of groove we now hear an eerie collage of morphing sounds: unpredictably timed bell tolls with long reverberation are overlayed with their reversed audio (i.e. backwards, the sound of the toll increases in volume from silence into a bell tone cf. “reversed out of debt”?) and subtle (Matrix-style) glitching, a muffled Métro train, a fragment of filtered berimbau groove, sirens.
+. . . the groove abruptly stops and we’re left watching a montage of shots sweeping across passive, motionless environments.
+Instead of groove we now hear an eerie collage of morphing sounds: unpredictably timed bell tolls with long reverberations are overlaid with their reversed audio (i.e. heard backwards, the sound of the bell increases in volume from silence into a bell tone, cf. “reversed out of debt”?) and subtle (Matrix-style) glitching, a muffled Métro train, a fragment of frequency-filtered berimbau groove, and sirens.

 In these new correspondences between time and space, and between sound and image, the previously established temporal and spatial reality are questioned.
-The arrow of time seems to move in multiple directions now, and distinctions between past-present-future, between order and chaos, between here and there, between stillness and flux, and between art and reality, are all blurred.
+The arrow of time seems to move in multiple directions now, and distinctions among past-present-future, between order and chaos, between here and there, between stillness and flux, and among myth, art, and reality, are all blurred.
 Can the Carters and their angels set the world straight for the apeshit?
 Will Jay-Z and Beyoncé bridge heaven and earth?
 Will they lord through sacred screens?

-In this transformation, the Carters make themselves vulnerable not only as two humans humbly facing artistic pursuit and achievement.
-And while they turn their backs on us viewers in this gesture, they simultaneously turn themselves toward those public and cultural institutions that look back at them from behind bulletproof glass, as faceless African Americans whose presence calls for police sirens.
+In this turn, the Carters stage their vulnerability: two humans humbly facing artistic pursuit and achievement.
+And while they turn their backs on us viewers in this gesture, they simultaneously turn themselves toward those public and cultural institutions that look back at them from behind bulletproof glass, as faceless African Americans warranting police sirens.

 One last bell toll.